Nani Jansen Reventlow is a human rights lawyer specialised in strategic litigation and freedom of expression.

 Between 2011 and 2016, Nani has overseen the litigation practice of the Media Legal Defence Initiative (MLDI) globally, leading or advising on cases before the European Court of Human Rights, the Inter-American Court of Human Rights, the UN Human Rights Committee, the UN Working Group on Arbitrary Detention and several African regional forums.
 Nani obtained the first freedom of expression judgment from the African Court on Human and Peoples’ Rights (Konaté v.
 Burkina Faso) and from the East African Court of Justice (Burundi Journalists’ Union v.
 Burundi).

-As a Fellow at the Berkman Klein Center, Nani developed Catalysts for Collaboration, which offers a set of best practices and case studies encouraging activists to collaborate across disciplinary silos and use strategic litigation in digital rights campaigns.
+As a Fellow at the Berkman Klein Center, Nani developed the Catalysts for Collaboration, which offers a set of best practices and case studies encouraging activists to collaborate across disciplinary silos and use strategic litigation in digital rights campaigns.

 A Dutch-qualified attorney, Nani graduated in civil law and public international law from the University of Amsterdam and specialised in human rights at Columbia Law School and the European University Institute.
 She has developed and delivered training sessions on freedom of expression and human rights litigation to dozens of lawyers from several diverse jurisdictions, including India, Russia, Cambodia, Hungary, Botswana and Croatia.

 Nani’s scholarly writing on issues in international law, human rights, data protection and international arbitration have been published around the world.
 She is a member of the project board of the Public Interest Litigation Project and a strategic adviser to GQUAL, campaign for gender parity in international representation.
 Nani further is a member of the Legal Affairs Committee of the European Centre for Press and Media Freedom, the advisory group of the Internet Policy Observatory and serves on the board of Stichting Ranking Digital Rights, the Prince Claus Fund for Culture and Development and the Media Development Investment Fund.